transcode-open/apt-cyg/README.md

 * "apt-cyg dist-upgrade" to upgrade all packages that is installed.
 This subcommand uses setup-*.exe
 * "apt-cyg update-setup" to update setup.exe
 * "apt-cyg setup" to call setup.exe
+* "apt-cyg packages-total-count" count number of total packages from setup.ini

 Requirements
 ------------